whatcoloris/assignment-asset-inventory/README.md

 - (Bonus points) Show a warning message if the user enters a duplicate device ID.
 The warning should display the existing record and ask the user if they want to overwrite it.
 This can be generated server-side or client-side.

 This exercise should be done in a single file.
 Make no assumptions about available resources except for PHP and a modern browser.

+## Notes about the site

+For the styling, Materialize CSS Framework has been used, but it is not being updated and does not appear to follow accessibility guidelines very well or at all.
+In addition Materialize uses bloated SASS files and Javascript which is unnecessary for such a simple site.

+Per the instructions there is not much form validation, stripping/trimming of entries, or the usual data processing especially key to secure PHP.